Dhawk818/AI-version-of-jargon-linker/README.md

 Project Overview and Purpose

 Jargon Linker is a single-page application (SPA) built to help users keep track of custom terms and their definitions.
-The purpose of the app is to provide a simple, personal glossary tool where users can quickly store, organize, and reference the jargon they come across.
+The purpose of the app is to provide a simple, personal and global glossary tool where users can quickly store, organize, and reference the jargon they come across.

 Features and Functionality